kheeklab/privacyidea-docker/README.md

 ## The image

-The docker image is a self-contained Debian with privacyIDEA and NGINX installed, which will run on every distribution.
+The docker image is a self-contained Debian with privacyIDEA installed, which will run on every distribution.

 > [!NOTE]
 > **Disclaimer**: The respective trademarks mentioned in the offering are owned by the respective companies.
 We do not provide a commercial license for any of these products.
 This listing has an open-source license. privacyIDEA is run and maintained by NetKnights, which is a complete and separate project from Khalibre.